 By Jennifer Hibbit

-I’ve written before about giving feedback, this Coaching Tip is about receiving feedback and by doing so practicing your Leading by Context™ skills.
+I’ve written before about giving feedback, this Coaching Tip is about receiving feedback and by doing so practicing your Leading from Context™ skills.
 In our recent executive program, one of the participants shared her experience during a performance appraisal that shifted from an indictment on her character to a simple tweak in her behavior without any upset.
 It was the way she shifted the context during her performance review that I thought was insightful and admirable.

 Jane (name has been changed) is a VP in the learning and development division of a large hi-tech company in the San Francisco Bay Area.
 She has an incredible track record with the company for well over a decade.
 She is a respected leader and has weathered many storms.
 It was time for the yearly performance review and she wasn’t expecting anything out of the ordinary, but was shocked when she saw that one of her peers rated her low and wrote the comment, ‘can be scary.’